Obi Peter Adigwe

-Obi Peter Adigwe is a Nigerian pharmacist and a doctor of pharmaceutical policy.
-He was appointed the Director General of the National Institute for Pharmaceutical Research and Development (NIPRD) with effect from 10 August 2018 by the former president of the Federal Republic of Nigeria, Muhammadu Buhari.
-Before his appointment as NIPRD boss, he was the Executive Secretary of the Pharmaceutical Manufacturers Group of the Manufacturers' Association of Nigeria and holds a Doctor of Pharmaceutical Policy at the University of Leeds, United Kingdom.
+Obi Peter Adigwe is a Nigerian pharmacist and a pharmaceutical policy specialist.
+He has served as the director-general of the National Institute for Pharmaceutical Research and Development (NIPRD) since 10 August 2018.
+He was appointed by the President of Nigeria, Muhammadu Buhari.
+Before his appointment at NIPRD, he was the Executive Secretary of the Pharmaceutical Manufacturers Group of the Manufacturers' Association of Nigeria.
+He holds a doctorate in pharmaceutical policy from the University of Leeds, United Kingdom.
+In June 2026, President Bola Tinubu appointed Adigwe as the pioneer National Coordinator of the National Health Technology and Data Analytics Office (NHTDAO), a federal office established to coordinate Nigeria's digital health agenda.